noooshinm/multiSense_we/README.md

 # topical_we
-topical word embedding using tensor fusion
+learning multi sense word embedding using tensor fusion